 Sources: A. Faynzilber, Af di khurves fun mayn heym, khurbn shedlets (At the destruction of my home, the Holocaust in Shedlets) (Tel Aviv, 1952); Yitsḥak Kaspi, in Sefer yizkor lekehilat shedlets (Remembrance volume for the community of Shedlets [Siedlce]) (Tel Aviv and Buenos Aires, 1956); information from Rabbi Shvartsman in Winnipeg.

 Khayim Leyb Fuks

-N. B. “Sholem Yelin” is given as a pseudonym for Yude-Arye Tsuker.
+N. B. “Sholem Yelin” is known as a pseudonym for Yude-Arye Tsuker.
 See the entry for the latter in this series.